3 killed, 6 injured in shooting at Oxford High School

 Police responded to the scene at about 12:55 p.m.
 Tuesday on reports of an active shooter.
 Students were evacuated and other Oakland County schools went into lockdown.

-Authorities said one has been taken into custody and a handgun has been recovered.
+Authorities said the suspected shooter -- a 15-year-old boy -- was taken into police custody and a handgun has been recovered.
 They believe there wasn’t more than one shooter.

 Stay with News 10 for updates.